-Report Outcomes Semester 1 Semester 2 5.2 analyses the rights and responsibilities of individuals in a range of consumer, financial, business, legal and employment contexts 5.1 applies consumer, financial, business, legal and employment concepts and terminology in a variety of contexts 5.3 5.4 5.5 examines the role of law in society analyses key factors affecting commercial and legal decisions evaluates options for solving commercial and 5.2 analyses the rights and responsibilities of individuals in a range of consumer, financial, business, legal and employment contexts analyses key factors affecting commercial and 5.7 legal problems and issues researches and assesses commercial and legal information using a variety of sources works independently and collaboratively to meet 5.7 legal decisions researches and assesses commercial and legal information using a variety of sources 3.3 individual and collective goals within specified timelines 5.8 explains commercial and legal information using variety of forms works independently and collaboratively to meet individual and collective goals within specified timelines
+Semester 1 Semester 2 5.2 Analyses the rights and responsibilities of individuals in a range of consumer, financial, business, legal and employment contexts.
+5.1 Applies consumer, financial, business, legal and employment concepts and terminology in a variety of contexts.
+5.3 Examines the role of law in society.
+5.2 Analyses the rights and responsibilities of 5.4 Analyses key factors affecting commercial and legal decisions. individuals in a range of consumer, financial, business, legal and employment contexts.
+5.5 Evaluates options for solving commercial and legal problems and issues.
+5.4 Analyses key factors affecting commercial and legal decisions.
+5.7 Researches and assesses commercial and legal information using a variety of sources.
+5.7 Researches and assesses commercial and legal information using a variety of sources.
+5.9 Works independently and collaboratively to meet individual and collective goals within specified 5.8 Explains commercial and legal information using Variety of forms. timelines.
+5.9 Works independently and collaboratively to meet individual and collective goals within specified timelines.